 - Increase range of motion by 15-20 degrees each week.

-- Progress to standing weight shifts, heel raises, soleus reaches, and standing resisted TKE’s
+- Progress to standing weight shifts, heel raises, soleus reaches, and standing resisted TKE’s with band.

 Week 7-12: Patient to be seen as needed

 PROM Goal – Full ROM by 8 weeks.

 - Unlock, then D/C TROM when quad strength is sufficient.